tldr-pages/tldr/CLIENT-SPECIFICATION.md

 `-l`, `--list`     | No          | Lists all the pages in the current platform to the standard output.
 `-L`, `--language` | No          | Specifies the preferred language for the page returned.
 Overrides other language detection mechanisms.
 See the [language section](#language) for more information.

-Clients MAY choose to only implement the short version of an option, ignoring the long form.
+Clients MUST implement both the short and long version of an option.

 Additional decoration MAY be printed if the standard output is a [TTY](http://www.linusakesson.net/programming/tty/index.php).
 If not, then the output MUST not contain any additional decorations.
 For example a page list MUST be formatted with 1 page name per line (to enable easy manipulation using standard CLI tools such as `grep` etc.).